base-link/base/book/introduction.md

 10. **Learning**.
 It should require minimal learning for anyone to get started, and all the tooling should be very well designed with a great UX.
 Still a long way to go to get there, but working on it.
+11. **Pleasing**.
+It should be visually pleasing to the eye, and stimulating when you experience it.

 ## Drawbacks